suciaulyaputri/Medical-Premium-Predicted/README.md

 ### 2. Fit the model on training data
    Build and train the model on the training data using lm() function
 ### 3. Model Diagnostic

-   Interpret and pre-evaluate the model Summary(model_object)
+ -Interpret and pre-evaluate the model

+ -Summary(model_object)

-   Residual Diagnostic
+ -Residual Diagnostic

    • 	Residual Plot